 - Regional waste groups, regional organisations of councils or joint organisations of councils.
 These bodies may make applications or coordinate projects on behalf of one or more NSW councils in their regional group, as long as each council nominates a contact person for the project.

 In this round 5 (2019), the following local government areas of identified need were given priority for funding:

 - The Hills

-Early in the program 3 community recycling centres were established as demonstration sites to inform, provide support and assist other organisations considering establishing a centre in their local area.
-The case studies provide helpful tips and suggestions for those considering developing a centre.
-To download the case studies, visit the EPA website.
+At the program outset 3 community recycling centres were established as demonstration sites to inform and support other organisations who might be considering establishing a centre in their area.
+Case studies can be downloaded from EPA website, and provide helpful tips and suggestions for those considering developing a centre.